FAQs

 • Conversation skills

-• Choosing appropriate friends based on shared interests
+• Choosing healthy friendships based on shared interests

 • Effective use of electronic communication & humor